Powerlearnproject/se-day1-assignment-Ademicope/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

 => Software engineering applies engineering principles, methods and tools to develop and maintain high-quality software systems.
 It involves product design, development, testing, deployment and maintenance.
-Software engineering is significant in the technology industry as it powers various aspects of modern life including communication, commerce, entertainment, and healthcare
+Software engineering is significant in the technology industry as it powers various aspects of modern life including communication, commerce, entertainment, and also healthcare

 Identify and describe at least three key milestones in the evolution of software engineering.

-=> Key milestones in the evolution of software engineering are the establishment of software engineering as a discipline in the 1960s, the advent of structured programming, and the rise of agile methodologies characterised by constant iteration through the development processes.
+=> Key milestones in the evolution of software engineering are the establishment of software engineering as a discipline in the 1960s, the advent of structured programming, and the rise of agile methodologies, which are characterised by constant iteration through the development processes.

 List and briefly explain the phases of the Software Development Life Cycle.